keycloak/keycloak/apps/admin-ui/CODING_GUIDELINES.md

 Utility classes can be used to add specific styling to a component, such as margin-bottom or padding.
 However, their use should be limited to one-off styling needs.

-For example, instead of using the utility class for margin-right multiple times, we should define a new Keycloak admin console class that adds this *margin-right: var(--pf-global--spacer--sm);* and in this example, the new class can set the color appropriately as well.
+For example, instead of using the utility class for margin-right multiple times, we should define a new Admin UI class that adds this *margin-right: var(--pf-global--spacer--sm);* and in this example, the new class can set the color appropriately as well.

 **Using a utility class **
 ```css